FutureProofHomes/Documentation/docs/satellite1-smart-speaker-enclosure-kit.md

     Dev Kits are designed for use on your electronics bench, but this enclosure kit pushes the dev kit to it's full potential, though a few limitations apply.

     1. Use the firmware’s temperature & humidity offsets for the most accurate sensor readings.
-    2. The enclosure doesn’t support top-mounted mmWave connectors or the luminosity sensor.
+    2. The enclosure does not yet support top-mounted mmWave connectors or the luminosity sensor.
-    3. At full volume, the wake word may not hear the room well, but this remains our best-performing enclosure yet!
+    3. At full volume, the wake word may not hear the perfectly.
+Still the wake word should respond if the enclosure is airtight and not on a vibrating strucutre.
     4. Future expansion boards connecting to the hat's FX23L connectors aren’t supported with this enclosure design.

 # Watch the Instructional Video

+!!! danger "Important Correction to Video Tutorial"

+    The crossover is incorrectly oriented in the video.
+Rotate it 180° before installing.
+[Follow photos and documentation below.](#assemble-the-kit)

 <iframe style="width: 100%; aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/n5yNEhcAjWU?si=hVoAjQg8z2vWpCfw" title="Satellite1 Smart Speaker Enclsoure Kit" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Assemble the Kit